datastorm-open/shinybatch/README.md

 ### Description of the launcher

+*launcher()*

 The launcher retrieves all the tasks in a main directory and build a the table of their *run_info*.
 Based on this, it verifies that there are tasks with *status* that allow a run, e.g. all but those in *ignore_status*.
-Then, if the maximum number of simultaneously running tasks is not reached, it launches new tasks according to their priority.
+Then, if the maximum number of simultaneously running tasks is not reached, it launches new tasks according to their priority, in batch mode with *RScript* command (and calling *run_task()*)

 The task with higher priority is defined as the one: